-Eighty-seven times a year, Seattle's sewer system dumps raw, untreated sewage directly into Puget Sound, the Duwamish River, and Lake Washington.
-Not stormwater.
-Not greywater.
-Human waste mixed with everything that goes down every drain in the city.
+Eighty-seven times a year, on average, Seattle's sewer system dumps raw, untreated sewage directly into Puget Sound, the Duwamish River, the Ship Canal, and Lake Washington.
+We are not talking about diluted stormwater or laundry water here.
+It is human waste, mixed with everything else that goes down every drain in the city.

 This is not a secret.
 It is, in fact, exactly how the system was designed.